LotofTools

 What is a good cap rate for a rental property?

-It depends on the market.
-In expensive coastal cities (San Francisco, NYC), 3-5% cap rates are common.
+Market-dependent.
+In expensive coastal cities (San Francisco, NYC), 3-5% cap rates are common for Class A stock.
 In the Midwest and South, 6-10% is achievable.
-Generally, 5-7% is average, 7-10% is strong, and above 10% is excellent but may signal higher risk.
+Broadly, 5-7% is average, 7-10% is strong, and above 10% is excellent but may signal higher risk (rougher neighborhoods, deferred maintenance, or optimistic rent assumptions).

 What is the 50% rule in real estate?

-The 50% rule estimates that operating expenses (everything except the mortgage) will average about 50% of gross rental income over the long term.
+The 50% rule estimates that operating expenses (everything except the mortgage) will average about 50% of gross rental income over the long term, including vacancy, maintenance, repairs, management, taxes, insurance, and CapEx.
 Use it as a reality check — if your numbers show expenses at only 30% of rent, you’re likely underestimating.
+It trends conservative for stabilized Class A stock and aggressive for Class C properties that need heavier reserves.